Instagram Combined Shape quotation Created with Sketch. 69

 An examination of the systematic process of program development.
 Focus upon the development of general goals, program objectives, and instructional objectives, as well as the design and sequence of musical experiences and materials.
 Final project involves the development of a program for a specific course of study; school music teachers are encouraged to gear projects toward their own specific teaching situations.

-Instructor: Dr. Michael Vitalino
+Instructor: Dr. Phil Salathe

-This course introduces students to various analytical approaches and scholarship to engage with song from Musical Theater.
+This course introduces students to various analytical approaches and scholarship to engage with songs from Musical Theater.
 We begin with a brief review of Roman numeral analysis and various compositional techniques traditionally used to signify relationships between music and text.
 After establishing these features as an intertextual foundation, we will examine Musical Theater repertoire to better understand issues of musical structure and compositional intent.

 First year students take: